emax-77/Cycling-Club/README.md

+# Today (15.08) I added an authentication app into the project.
+It still has some bugs, but I will try to fix them ASAP.
+Due to new authentication system, the new features will be added soon.
+# To test login: username: testadmin, password: 12django34

 # Cyclo-Tourist Club / Member and event management, club treasury

 This is my first Django project.
 It's a platform to manage members, club events and club treasury.